yezi-qwq/openairinterface5g/ci-scripts/tests/README.md

     python tests/ping-iperf.py -v
     python tests/iperf-analysis.py -v

 It will indicate if all tests passed.
+It assumes that these images are present:

+- `oai-ci/oai-nr-ue:develop-12345678`
+- `oai-ci/oai-gnb:develop-12345678`

 # test-runner test